bio-raum/gabi/docs/faq.md

 With all that said, GABI and AQUAMIS should behave fairly similarily on Illumina data as far as assembly and QC are concerned.

+## Is it OK to use Conda, or should I use a container manager?

+**Please** do not use Conda if at all possible.
+We are making it an option in GABI because it has a broad user base.
+But Conda is *not* suitable for production purposes.

+Conda environments are prone to breaking; when you update your conda installation, or try to add additional packages.
+But more importantly, conda environments are not guaranteed to be reproducible.
+Many packages have fairly lose dependencies.
+That's not condas' fault, but it means that a package you install today is not guaranteed to yield the same results as an installation performed a year from now - even with the exact same version!
+This is pretty much the opposite of "reproducibility" and a big no-no in scientific data analysis.

+Properly versioned containers on the other hand are fully reproducible - they are built once and can be re-used as many times and on as many systems as you like.
+They are always "the same".
+And your system does not have to perform time-consuming environment solving; you just download the container and are good to go.

 ## Which parameters should I pay attention to?

 Generally, GABI runs fine with all-default settings.
 Parameterization is most typically needed for ONT data.